-Acclimate means to get the betta used to the new temperature and water chemistry in your new aquarium.
+To acclimate means to get your betta used to the new temperature and water chemistry in your new aquarium.
 Any sudden change can kill your fish.
 Please read on to learn how it is properly done.

 How to acclimate betta fish

 You finally got your new betta fish from a pet store or through the mail.
 You want to transfer him or her into your community freshwater aquarium or a new aquarium just for your betta.

 Whatever you do, do not open the bag or cup and just dump the betta in.
 Although some bettas are tough enough to survive this process, most will promptly die, from shock from the sudden temperature change and change of aquarium water parameters.

 It takes time to acclimate your betta to his or her new home.
 Try to be patient and enjoy the process.
 The best way to acclimate your fish is by floating the bag or cup on the top of your tank’s water.